Troubleshooting

 Additional troubleshooting resources

-Sitefinity Cloud is integrated with Azure App Insights, thus delivering all available troubleshooting tools and mechanisms.
-For more information see What is Application Insights.
+Sitefinity Cloud is integrated with Azure Application Insights, thus delivering all available troubleshooting tools and mechanisms.
+For more information, see Microsoft documentation » Application Insights overview.